-- Carrying value of the Company's junior mezzanine loan to the borrower which is considered to be effectively settled upon the consensual foreclosure; - Cash to pay down principal and accrued interest on the borrower's senior mortgage and senior mezzanine debt to achieve a compliant debt yield, and payment of an extension fee to exercise an extension option on the senior mortgage debt; and

-In consideration of the former preferred equity holder of the borrower providing certain releases, waivers and covenants to and in favor of the Company and certain investment vehicles managed by the Company in executing the consensual foreclosure, the former preferred equity holder is entitled to an amount up to \$13.0 million based on the performance of the THL Hotel Portfolio, subject to meeting certain repayment and return thresholds to the Company (and certain investment vehicles managed by the Company).
+- Carrying value of the Company's junior mezzanine loan to the borrower which is considered to be effectively settled upon the consensual foreclosure; - Cash to pay down principal and accrued interest on the borrower's senior mortgage and senior mezzanine debt to achieve a compliant debt yield, and payment of an extension fee to exercise an extension option on the senior mortgage debt; and - In consideration of the former preferred equity holder of the borrower providing certain releases, waivers and covenants to and in favor of the Company and certain investment vehicles managed by the Company in executing the consensual foreclosure, the former preferred equity holder is entitled to an amount up to \$13.0 million based on the performance of the THL Hotel Portfolio, subject to meeting certain repayment and return thresholds to the Company (and certain investment vehicles managed by the Company).

-The following table summarizes the consideration and preliminary allocation to assets acquired and liabilities assumed.
-The estimated fair values and preliminary purchase price allocation were based on information available at the time of acquisition and the Company continues to evaluate the underlying inputs and assumptions.
-Accordingly, these preliminary estimates are subject to retrospective adjustments during the measurement period, not to exceed one year, based upon new information obtained about facts and circumstances that existed as of the date of acquisition.
-During the first quarter of 2018, adjustments were made to the allocation of values between lease intangible assets, lease intangible liabilities and land.
+The following table summarizes the consideration and the final allocation to assets acquired and liabilities assumed.
+The estimated fair values and allocation were subject to retrospective adjustments during the measurement period, not to exceed twelve months, based upon new information obtained about facts and circumstances that existed as of the date of acquisition.
+During the six months ended June 30, 2018, adjustments were made to the allocation of values among real estate held for sale, real estate held for investment, intangible assets and intangible liabilities.
+Included in the consolidated statement of operations for the six months ended June 30, 2018 was a \$1.8 million decrease to depreciation expense and an immaterial increase to ground lease expense to reflect the effects of the measurement period adjustments as of the acquisition date on July 1, 2017.

-(In thousands) As Reported At December 31, 2017 Adjustment Period As Reported At March 31, 2018 Consideration Carrying value of the Company's junior mezzanine loan receivable at the time of foreclosure \$ 310,932 \$ \$ 310,932 Cash 43,643 - 43,643 Contingent consideration (Note 14) 6,771 6,771 Total consideration \$ 361,346 \$ - \$ 361,346 Identifiable assets acquired and liabilities assumed Cash \$ 16,188 \$ \$ 16,188 Real estate 1,193,205 (130) 1,193,075 Real estate held for sale 68,625 68,625 Intangible and other assets 34,913 3,062 37,975 Debt (907,867) (907,867) Intangible and other liabilities (43,718) (2,932) (46,650) Fair value of net assets acquired \$ 361,346 \$ \$ 361,346
+(In thousands) Final Amounts at June 30, 2018

+Consideration

+Carrying value of the Company's junior mezzanine loan receivable at the time of foreclosure \$ 310,932

+Cash 43,643

+Contingent consideration (Note 14) 6,771

+Total consideration \$ 361,346

+Identifiable assets acquired and liabilities assumed

+Cash \$ 16,188

+Real estate 1,184,447

+Real estate held for sale 69,676

+Intangible and other assets 45,190

+Debt (907,867)

+Intangible and other liabilities (46,288)

+Fair value of net assets acquired \$ 361,346